 GoodBudget Plus costs $7 a month or $60 a year.
 This gives you access to unlimited envelopes and accounts.
 You can also use the app on five different devices.

 Since you’re likely to have more than one account and may both want access on multiple devices, GoodBudget Plus is probably more practical for a couple who shares a budget.
 That being said, it’s great that this software also has a free option.

 Dollarbird is another simple, no-frills budgeting app that makes for a good alternative to Quicken.
 This app is unique in that it’s calendar-based rather than category-based.
-What this means is that Dollarbird focuses on tracking your income and spending by day, rather than by category.
+What this means is that Dollarbird focuses on tracking your income and spending by day, rather than by category

-So, when you open the app, you’ll see a calendar.
+When you open the app, you’ll see a calendar.
 From there, you have the option of adding transactions (income or spending) for each day.
 Although you do categorize your transactions, the app displays your net spending per day rather than a running category total.

 However, you can schedule recurring transactions so you’re not constantly required to enter your regular fixed expenses.
 If you’re paid a regular salary, you can do the same with your paychecks.

 The free version of Dollarbird gives you access to one calendar – perfect if you’re doing a simple solo budget.

 The paid Pro version allows up to 20 calendars and can be accessed by three people.
 Again, the paid option might be more practical for couples.
 You can opt to pay $4.99 monthly or $39.99 for the year.

 No. Quicken has moved entirely to a subscription model.